 What is a batch feature?

 Real-time features can be used to generate features that are easier to compute and have higher accuracy online than offline.
-Examples include:
+Examples include:- Request metadata (user device, user location, etc) — you have 100% accuracy online

 - Embedding similarity (user x product) — Storage complexity is significantly lower if you compute this online